yan-braslavsky/Rolex/README.md

 In this example you can :
 * Move each arrow with a finger to set it to desired position.
 * Rotate a winding wheel to make the watch ticking.
-* Click on the scale button to see how WatchView us scaled down.
+* Click on the scale button to see the WatchView scaled down.
-* While WatchView is scaled you still can touch and manipulated as expected.
+* While WatchView is scaled you still can touch and manipulate it as expected.

 ### Possible real application usages.